 At slnlaw, we have helped hundreds of people navigate their non-compete agreements under Massachusetts law.
 Our founding attorney, Emily Smith-Lee, has provided commentary on Massachusetts non-compete agreements to the New York Times, as well as to Super Lawyers Magazine.

 We bring this expertise and experience to every matter.
 We can advise about whether to sign a non compete.
 We can negotiate with your employer to modify or clarify your agreement.
 Finally, if a fight can't be avoided, we can defend you in court against a lawsuit by your former employer.
 You can read some examples of people we have helped with their non compete agreements.

 Non Compete Services

 Whether you need a lawyer to review your non compete, help responding to a cease and desist letter, or advice about what you can do after leaving your job, we can help.
 Our non compete lawyers can help you at any stage of a dispute.
 The most common and critical moments for you to seek legal advice are described below.

 Consideration of a new non compete.
 When you are offered a new job and asked to sign a restrictive covenant, you now have the right to ten business days to review it and to consult with an attorney.
-We offer a same day turnaround non compete review to help you make an informed decision about the agreement you have offered.
 We will review whether the agreement includes garden leave and other provisions required under the new Massachusetts non compete law.
 Many employers are using free or cost templates from the internet that do not contain all of the required elements.